 Tenant Services: Owners of LIHTC projects may provide services other than housing without jeopardizing eligibility for LIHTCs.
-If services are required as a condition of tenancy at the project, any fees charged to tenants for these services must be included in gross rent for purposes of compliance with the Maximum Gross Rent Limit.
+If services are required as a condition of tenancy at the project, any fees charged to tenants for these services must be included in gross rent for purposes of compliance with the maximum gross rent limit.

-Lease LIHTC Units First: For projects that are not 100% affordable, Owners must make reasonable attempts to lease any low income units that may become vacant during the year to qualified low income tenants before renting market units, or before renting any units to tenants with a non-qualifying income.
+Lease LIHTC Units First: For projects that are not 100% affordable, owners must make reasonable attempts to lease any low income units that may become vacant during the year to qualified low income tenants before renting market units, or before renting any units to tenants with a non-qualifying income.
 [26 CFR 1.42(c)(ix)]

-Next Available Unit Rule: If the income of a tenant of a low-income unit in a LIHTC project has increased above 140% of the low income limit, the tenant is considered Over-Income.
-The Over-Income Tenant may remain in the unit, and the unit will still be eligible for tax credits, so long as:
+Next Available Unit Rule: If the income of a tenant of a low income unit in a LIHTC project has increased above 140% of the low income limit (as elected on IRS Form 8609), the tenant is considered overincome.
+The over-income tenant may remain in the unit, and the unit will still be eligible for tax credits, so long as: